 Social proof plays a main role in the success of your eCommerce marketing plan.
 Potential buyers rely heavily on the testimonials of others when approaching a purchasing decision.
 To achieve this make sure to generate plenty of testimonials, positive reviews, and success stories.
 This should be placed throughout your store at strategic decision tipping points.
 The best part is that you don't need to offer any incentive, a lot of your customers will leave reviews for free.

-eCommerce marketing is extremely dynamic, and you should continuously check if modifications to layout, messaging, user experience, product placement, and other factors could influence your marketing KPI’s for the better.
+Marketing is extremely dynamic, and you should continuously check how modifications to layout, messaging, user experience, and other factors could influence your marketing KPI’s for the better.

 As Jeff Bezos once said - "Our success at Amazon is a function of how many experiments we do per year, per month, per week, per day..."